lifeofaprocrastinator/lifeofaprocrastinator.github.io/_posts/2023-11-08-understanding-forward-forward.markdown

 > Paper author: Geoffrey Hinton<br>
 > Publish date: 2022-12-27<br>
-> Link to the paper: [forward-forward Paper](https://www.cs.toronto.edu/~hinton/FFA13.pdf)<br>
+> Link to the paper: [Forward-Forward Paper](https://www.cs.toronto.edu/~hinton/FFA13.pdf)<br>

 ## TL;DR

-* The new **forward-forward** optimization algorithm is a novel learning procedure for neural networks that <u>replaces</u> the <u>forward and backward passes</u> of back-propagation with <u>two forward passes</u>, one performed with positive (real) data and the other one performed with negative (synthesized/wrongly labelled) data
+* The new **Forward-Forward** optimization algorithm is a novel learning procedure for neural networks that <u>replaces</u> the <u>forward and backward passes</u> of back-propagation with <u>two forward passes</u>, one performed with positive (real) data and the other one performed with negative (synthesized/wrongly labelled) data

-* Instead of computing a **cumulative** loss function, whose gradient is then back-propagated through all the layers, with **forward-forward** each layer has its own objective, i.e. <u>norm of positive samples vector</u>
+* Instead of computing a **cumulative** loss function, whose gradient is back-propagated through all the layers, with **Forward-Forward** each layer has its own objective, i.e. <u>norm of positive samples vector</u>

-* Forward-Forward <u>reduces the memory requirements</u> of back-propagation while obtaining comparable performance to its counterpart, however back-propagation is still preferrable when resources are not limited
+* Forward-Forward <u>reduces the memory consumption</u> of back-propagation, while obtaining comparable performance to its counterpart.
+However back-propagation is still preferrable when resources are not limited

-* Being an introductory exploration, this new algorithm has not been tested in enough different scenarios yet
+* Being an introductory exploration, the Forward-Forward has not been tested in enough different scenarios yet to be considered a reliable solution for training a neural network

 ***

-In this article we're going to talk about the newly developed forward-forward algorithm, which should serve as an alternative to the back-propagation learning algorithm.
+In this article we're going to talk about the newly developed Forward-Forward algorithm, which should serve as an alternative to the back-propagation learning algorithm.
 Specifically, in this post I focus on the motivations behind its use-cases and I provide an explanation on how the algorithm works, compared to back-propagation one.

 ## Motivations

-Before delving into the pros of the Forward-Forward Algorithm, it is useful to grasp some of the common flaws of back-propagation, which represent certain limitations.
-An example is the substantial memory footprint, making it challenging to train a model in an edge computing context.
+Before delving into the pros of the Forward-Forward Algorithm, it is useful to grasp some of the common flaws of back-propagation, which limitates its use in certain situations.

 #### Drawbacks of back-propagation